yodrew/darkroomretreat/manuscript/introduction.md

 This book is for:

 - those who appreciate good arguments and reasonable tests thereof
-- those who suffer in any way---spiritually, mentally, emotionally, physically, socially, ecologically---and who need hope that their suffering is impermanent
+- those who suffer in any way---spiritually, mentally, emotionally, physically, socially, ecologically---and need hope and a way out
-- hygienists who sense hygiene's greater potential
+- those who sense hygiene's greater potential
-- self-experimenters and self-explorers.
-Those who don't necessarily have terrible problems, just yearning, curiosity, wonder, or a wish to find their next steps.
+- self-experimenters and self-explorers who don't necessarily have terrible problems, just yearning, curiosity, wonder, or a wish to find their next steps.
 - those who wish to understand why humanity is in such rough shape and what to do about it

 Darkroom retreating is for anyone to whom it makes sense and who feels moved to do it, whether to heal from acute illness or just see what it's like.
-Much physical illness is psychosomatic and therefore amenable to self-healing in darkness.
+Much if not all physical illness is psychosomatic and therefore amenable to self-healing in darkness.

 However, darkness is no escape.
 Sometimes illness needs to be addressed in other obvious ways first.
 But just knowing about darkroom retreating can be greatly encouraging in doing so.
 It helps puts things in perspective.
-And acquaintance with hygienic principles is invaluable in healing from any illness.
+And acquaintance with hygienic principles is invaluable to healing from any illness.

 ### how to use this book {#how-to-use-this-book}